 Health Insurance- International Students must provide health insurance that is covered in France.
 You will need to organize your health insurance before traveling here.
 You must have full health insurance that covers you for visits to doctors, medication that is prescribed for you, and all medical and hospital fees.

 Our housing is near the city of Houdan, France.
 An old city that still has it's old town wall and keep built around 1135.
-The old farmhouse includes the original grain silo, multiple houses, and a beautiful countryside.
+The old farmhouse that serves as our campus, includes the original grain silo, multiple houses, and a beautiful countryside.
 There is many neat attractions near including the 'Castle of Anet' and the 'Zoological Park and Castle of Thoiry'.